The scores

 The bottom line

-Wellness CORE (A/90) outscores Wellness Complete Health (B/82) by 8 points on protein density, probiotics, and superfood variety — enough to clear the A-grade threshold.
-If you’re already feeding Complete Health and your dog thrives on it, CORE is the natural upgrade within the same brand family — same quality standards, more ambitious ingredient list.
+Wellness CORE at A/90 outscores Wellness Complete Health at B/82 by 8 points on protein density, live probiotics, and superfood variety — enough to clear the A-grade threshold under the KibbleIQ Dry Kibble Rubric.
+Both formulas meet AAFCO Dog Food Nutrient Profiles for adult maintenance.
+If your dog already thrives on Complete Health, CORE is the natural upgrade within the same brand family — same manufacturer (WellPet LLC), more ambitious ingredient deck.

-That said, the choice isn’t purely about the score.
-If your dog is older or a large breed, Complete Health’s glucosamine and chondroitin offer joint support that CORE lacks.
-And if the grain-free DCM question concerns you, Complete Health’s oatmeal-and-barley base removes that variable from the equation.
-Both are quality formulas — the right pick depends on what matters most for your specific dog.
+The choice isn’t purely about the score.
+For older dogs or large breeds, Complete Health’s glucosamine and chondroitin inclusions provide joint-support compounds that CORE does not include.
+For owners weighing the FDA-CVM 2018 grain-free DCM investigation, Complete Health’s oatmeal-and-barley base removes the pulse-legume variable from the equation.
+Both are quality formulas; the right pick depends on which secondary factor — protein density vs joint support, grain-free vs grain-inclusive — matters most for your dog.